 Please see the related links for disaster plans and kits.

 The City has emergency plans in place, which are being reassessed and updated, but City resources in a major disaster would be limited.
 Take the time now to be ready.
-If you have questions about the City’s emergency plans, please contact Fire Chief Joe Clow at (360) 825-5544.
+If you have questions about the City’s emergency plans, please contact Fire Chief Randy Fehr at (360) 825-5544.

 Regional Public Information Network -The RPIN has the latest news from more than 75 government, transportation, utility, health and emergency response agencies serving citizens in King, Pierce and Snohomish counties.